xiaopan-de/vp_tutorial/SystemC_TLM/README.md

 This folder contains demo source files for the SytemC-TLM Demos:

 ## 1. tlm_demo1
 The first example demonstrates the basics of TLM blocking transport with the generic payload and simple sockets.
 The following contents are covered in this example:
 - Create SystemC-TLM modules
 - Use of TLM convenience simple initiator/target sockets
-- Binding with blocking transport interface
+- Bind blocking transport interface
-- Setting and retrieving  attributes from the transaction
+- Set and retrieve  attributes from the transaction
 - Untimed coding style

 ## 2. tlm_demo2